-Disinformation on the internet is not a new thing and has been heavily in the spotlight with the recent US elections.
+Disinformation on the internet is not a new thing and has been in the spotlight with the 2016 US elections.
 So, what do we mean by ‘disinformation’?

 Disinformation: ‘False or misleading information.
 Spread in a calculated way to deceive target audiences.’
 This is commonly known as ‘fake news’.